probabilistic-cell/docs/development.md

 Once I gave you access to the probabilistic-cell github organization, you should be able to access e.g. github.com/probabilistic-cell/latenta

+## Conda

+We use conda to manage our environments.
+You should install it in your account by following the instructions: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

 # Specifics to the project

 ## The folders